 According to information available, no one has beenheld accountable for the four cases of alleged arbitrary deprivationof life that occurred between 2014 and 2019 in Abkhazia and South Ossetia.
 This contributes to a climate of impunity, which could lead to further tensions and violence.
 OHCHR calls on all relevant actors toensureindependent, impartialand thorough investigations into these cases todeliver justice, and to take all necessary measures to prevent the occurrence of similar incidents.

 Information available to OHCHR indicates that the death penalty introduced in Abkhazia in April 2019 for drug-related offences became applicable in March 2020.
-This runs contrary to the growing trend towards the progressive abolition of the death penalty worldwide and to international human rights law which specifies inter alia that in situations where the death penalty has not been abolished, it can only be imposed for the “most serious crimes”, namely crimes of extreme gravity involving intentional killing and under specific safeguards.
+While this act has no legitimacy and is null and void according to international law, from the human right perspective this runs contrary to the growing trend towards the progressive abolition of the death penalty worldwide and to international human rights law which specifies inter alia that in situations where the death penalty has not been abolished, it can only be imposed for the “most serious crimes”, namely crimes of extreme gravity involving intentional killing and under specific safeguards.

 Right to freedom of movement